 In order to change CLK_OUT, the DS90UB953-Q1 has CLKOUT CTRL 0 and CLKOUT CTRL 1 at registers 0x06 and 0x07.
-These two registers contain the values available for M, HS_CLK_DIV and N. FC is the forward-channel CSI-2 data rate used for the combined four lanes.
-As an example, if the REFCLK for the DS90UB954-Q1 shown in Figure 1 was 25MHz but the CLK_OUT supplied to the imager needs to be 24MHz, the values HS_CLK_DIV=1, M=3 and N=0xFA would ensure an FC rate of 4Gbps.
+These two registers contain the values available for M, HS_CLK_DIV and N. FC is the forward-channel data rate of the FPD-link III channel.
+As an example, if the REFCLK for the DS90UB954-Q1 shown in Figure 1 was 25MHz but the CLK_OUT supplied to the imager needs to be 24MHz, the values HS_CLK_DIV=2, M=3 and N=0xFA would ensure an FC rate of 4Gbps.
 Take care to convert N=0xFA to decimal format when calculating in order to ensure the correct clock frequency for CLK_OUT; see Equation 1.

 As we know, scalability within the ADAS sector is going to be imperative.
 As imagers become more advanced, our interface and communication techniques must keep up.
 The new high-speed DS90UB953-Q1 and DS90UB954-Q1 combine simplicity and advanced technology to enable many varieties of driver-assistance applications, while paving the way to a more autonomous vehicle.